Anti-drone mesh: Other countries and conflicts

 Based on the experience of the Russian-Ukrainian war, anti-drone "mangals" have become widespread in other countries.
 For example, they were used on Merkava tanks used by Israeli troops during the Gaza war.

 Similar solutions were also reported on Indian and Chinese military equipment.

 On 21 January 2025, during DefenceIQ’s International Armoured Vehicles exhibition and conference, the British Defense Ministry announced that it was trialing Challenger 2 tanks equipped with anti-drone cages.

 On 25 May 2025, the Japan Ground Self-Defense Force released images and footage showing Type 90 and Type 10 tanks of the 7th Division equipped with anti-drone cages.

 Other types of equipment

 Several similar nets also appeared in September 2023 at Russian airfields after Ukrainian drone strikes to protect against them.
+Russia has also constructed anti-drone cages around oil tanks.
+In May 2026 i24NEWS published a photo that appeared to show anti-drone cages being built around fuel tanks at Dubai International Airport.

 In March 2024, a "barbecue" installed on a Delta IV-class nuclear submarine was spotted near Gadzhiyevo.
+In May 2025 a Grachonok-class patrol boat was seen with anti-drone mesh covering the topside of the boat.